johnbayko/hicp/docs/hicp.rst

       Q: Wait, isn't this the sort of thing XML is for?

       A: Attributes are meant to indicate how text is to be displayed, it is not meant as a document model.
-More complex document models can be supported by disabling direct editing by the component, and processing events (key presses, cursor movements, etc.) on the server side, and sending document update commands to the user agent.

       In addition, the user agent has the option of not supporting the given attributes.
 This format allows even attributes which are not recognized